AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 - `_increase_public_balance` increases the public balance of an account when `transfer_to_public` is called
 - `_reduce_total_supply` reduces the total supply of tokens when a token is privately burned
+- `complete_refund` used in the fee payment flow.
+There is more detail on the [partial note](../../../aztec/concepts/storage/partial_notes.md#private-fee-payment-implementation) page.
+- `_finalize_transfer_to_private_unsafe` is the public component for finalizing a transfer from a public balance to private balance.
+It is considered `unsafe` because `from` is not enforced in this function, but it is in enforced the private function that calls this one (so it's safe).
+- `_finalize_mint_to_private_unsafe` finalizes a private mint.
+Like the function above, it is considered `unsafe` because `from` is not enforced in this function, but it is in enforced the private function that calls this one (so it's safe).

 To clarify, let's review some details of the Aztec transaction lifecycle, particularly how a transaction "moves through" these contexts.

 #### Execution contexts

-Transactions are initiated in the private context, then move to the L2 public context, then to the Ethereum L1 context.
+Transactions are initiated in the private context (executed client-side), then move to the L2 public context (executed remotely by an Aztec sequencer), then to the Ethereum L1 context (executed by an Ethereum node).

 Step 1.
 Private Execution